In 2016, the Collins College of Business was ranked a Top 100 undergraduate business school by Bloomberg BusinessWeek.

 Undergraduate programs offer a Bachelor of Science in Business Administration (BSBA) degree with majors in accounting, economics, energy management, finance, management, computer information systems and marketing.
 A joint Bachelor of Science program in international business and language (BSIBL) includes four years of language study in Chinese, French, German, Russian or Spanish.
 Additionally, there is an IBL/American Track program for international students.
 Students looking to accelerate the path toward earning a graduate degree can choose from two dual degree options.
 The BSBA/MBA program allows students to complete both an undergraduate business degree and an MBA in four-and-a-half years, and the six-year BSBA/JD program combines an undergraduate business degree with a Juris Doctorate.

-Graduate program offerings include: Master of Business Administration (MBA), Master of Science in Finance (MSF), Master of Accountancy (MACC) as well as the Master of Energy Business (MEB).
-Joint programs are available in the following areas: MBA/MSF, JD/MBA, JD/MSF and MSF/MSAM.
+Graduate program offerings include: Master of Business Administration (MBA), Master of Science in Finance (MSF), Master of Accountancy (MACC), Master of Science in Business Analytics, Master of Science in Global Energy, Master of Energy Business (MEB).
+Joint programs are available in the following areas: MBA/MSF, JD/MBA, JD/MSF, MSF/MSAM, and MBA/CS.

 The Energy Management Program is one of only 10 such university programs in the United States.
 In July 2014, the Collins College of Business established the School of Energy Economics, Policy and Commerce in response to growth in the energy industry and the university’s energy business degree programs.